 Lynn Kao : Simply Diamond

-Lynn Kao is regarded as one of the most inspiring Asian American female conductor and pianist of her time.
-Similar to Leonard Bernstein, her career started after a sensational performance of the opera Candide, where she jumped in with a very short notice, to conduct the Hessische Staatsorchester Wiesbaden, Germany.
-Ms. Kao electrified her audience, not only as a conductor, but also as a pianist.
+Lynn Kao is regarded as one of the most inspiring Asian American female conductors and pianists of her time.
+Like Leonard Bernstein, her career started after a sensational performance of the opera Candide, where she jumped on terse notice to conduct the Hessische Staatsorchester Wiesbaden in Germany.
+Ms. Kao electrified her audience — not only as a conductor, but also as a pianist.
 After her performance of the Mozart Piano Concerto Nr.
-23, where she was the conductor and the soloist, the FAZ (a major news paper in Frankfurt Germany) called her "the 'magician' of the evening”.
+23, where she was the conductor and the soloist, the FAZ (a major newspaper in Frankfurt, Germany) called her "the 'magician' of the evening."

-Already at age 10, Ms. Kao was the assistant conductor of the Taiwan Youth String Orchestra in Guang-Ming Academy.
-Her piano debut of the Chopin f minor Piano Concerto with the Taiwan Youth String Orchestra, set the stage to her international piano career.
-In 1995 Lynn was invited by the the Cleveland Institute to record the Tibor Serly Piano Concerto "3x3 " with the Czech Symphony Orchestra.
-The recording is now a part of the famous "Fleisher Collection Series“.
-In USA, Lynn has collaborated with orchestras such as the Young Artist Philharmonic in Stamford, Hartfort Symphony Orchestra, Houston Sinfonietta, Indiana Symphony Orchesta, as both soloist and conductor.
-In Europe she has led operas just as the Wiesbaden State Opera, Hof State Opera, Darmstadt State Opera, Erfurt Opera, Meininger State Opera.
+At age 10, Ms. Kao was the assistant conductor of the Taiwan Youth String Orchestra in Guang-Ming Academy.
+Her piano debut of the Chopin f minor Piano Concerto with the Taiwan Youth String Orchestra set her international piano career.
+In 1995, the Cleveland Institute invited Lynn to record the Tibor Serly Piano Concerto "3x3 " with the Czech Symphony Orchestra.
+The recording is now part of the famous "Fleisher Collection Series."
+In the USA, Lynn has collaborated as both conductor and soloist with orchestras such as the Young Artist Philharmonic in Stamford, the Hartford Symphony Orchestra, Houston Sinfonietta, and Indiana Symphony Orchestra.
+In Europe, she has led operas in opera houses such as the Wiesbaden State Opera, Hof State Opera, Darmstadt State Opera, Erfurt Opera, and Meininger State Opera.

-As a pedagog, Lynn inspired many young musician in Silvermine School of Music (2003-2005).
-She was the AI, assistant instructor in Indiana University (2005-2007).
-In Germany, Kao was an assistant professor at the Essen Folkwang University and guest instructor in Cologne School of Music, while being the pianist and the conductor in the Wiesbaden State Opera house (2007-2014).
-In 2015, Lynn followed the foot steps of Leonard Bernsteinʼs "Young Artist Series" with the New York Philharmonic.
-Her creation of the Young People's Concert Series "Operntrailor“; a combination of opera overtures, movie theme songs, slide shows and cartoon video clips.
-She moderated, conducted, sang and played the piano, which very much inspired and brought many young people into the opera house wanting more.
-Kaoʼs Young Peopleʼs Series, inspired by Leonard Bernstein, will be present near NYC in the up coming seasons.
+Lynn inspired many young musicians at the Silvermine School of Music (2003-2005) as a pedagogue.
+She was the AI assistant instructor at Indiana University (2005-2007).
+In Germany, Kao was an associate professor at the Essen Folkwang University and guest instructor at the Cologne School of Music while being the pianist and conductor at the Wiesbaden State Opera house (2007-2014).
+In 2015, Lynn followed the footsteps of Leonard Bernsteinʼs "Young Artist Series" with the New York Philharmonic.
+Her creation of the Young People's Concert Series "Operntrailor" combines opera overtures, movie theme songs, slide shows, and cartoon video clips.
+She moderated, conducted, sang, and played the piano, which very much inspired audiences and brought many young people into the opera house wanting more.
+Kaoʼs Young Peopleʼs Series, inspired by Leonard Bernstein, will be presented near NYC in the upcoming seasons.

 Lynn was discovered by the Kosciuszko Competition in NYC (2005) and has received several national and international prizes.
-She was a semifinalist in the Sir George Solti International Competition in Frankfurt Germany and the Queen Elisabeth International Piano Competition in Belgium (2007).
-After winning the Val Tidone International Chamber Music Competition with her piano trio Enos, Ms. Kao toured Europe with Enos Trio, giving masterclasses and concerts.
-The Enos Trio created two important young people's concert series in Baunatal and Wuppertal, Germany; where the young people received private lessons and performed with members of the Enos trio in concerts.
+She was a semifinalist in the Sir George Solti International Competition in Frankfurt, Germany, and the Queen Elisabeth International Piano Competition in Belgium (2007).
+After winning the Val Tidone International Chamber Music Competition with her piano trio Enos, Ms. Kao toured Europe with the Enos Trio giving masterclasses as well as concerts.
+The Enos Trio created two crucial young people's concert series in Baunatal and Wuppertal, Germany.
+The youths received private lessons and performed with members of the Enos Trio in various concerts.

-Lynn have had the pleasure to collaborate with great musicians such as Janos Starker, Josef Gingold, Maria Kliegel, Daniel Barenboim.
+Lynn has had the pleasure to collaborate with great musicians such as Janos Starker, Josef Gingold, Maria Kliegel, and Daniel Barenboim.
 Her video recording of the "Cello Masterclass" with the famous cellist Maria Kliegel for the Schott Musik Verlag inspired many great cellists.
-Ms. Kao's mentors include Peter Serkin, Karen Shaw, Evelyne Brancart, George Sebök, Menahem Pressler, Pavel Gililov.
-Lynn is a graduate for Indiana University with honour and finished her master and doctorate at the Cologne School of Music.
+Ms. Kao's mentors include Peter Serkin, Karen Shaw, Evelyne Brancart, George Sebök, Menahem Pressler, and Pavel Gililov.
+Lynn graduated from Indiana University with honors and finished her Master's and doctorate degrees at the Cologne School of Music.

-Since 2018, Lynn is the guest conductor in Gyumri State Symphony Orchestra and honorary professor in the Gyumri State Conservatory.
-Her upcoming concerts includes TX Sinfonietta, (USA), North Bavarian Symphony, solo recital in Hamburg, duo recital in Cologne Germany with young cellist Manuel Lipstein (Germany), tour in Taiwan of "around the world in 90 min. with Lynn Kao”.
-In summer 2020, Lynn will be in the Hellenikon Idyllion festival in Greece and Schleswig Holstein Musikfestival in Germany.
+Since 2018, Lynn has been the Gyumri State Symphony Orchestra guest conductor and an honorary professor at the Gyumri State Conservatory.
+Her upcoming concerts include TX Sinfonietta (USA), North Bavarian Symphony, a solo recital in Hamburg, a duo recital in Cologne, Germany with the young cellist Manuel Lipstein (Germany), and a tour in Taiwan of "around the world in 90 min. with Lynn Kao.”
+In the summer of 2020, Lynn was at the Hellenikon Idyllion festival in Greece and Schleswig Holstein Musikfestival in Germany.